A new set of tools for goodness-of-fit validation: Introduction

-In the present work, we try to solve these problems by introducing easily interpretable components, different from those in the original $\chi^2$-test and several variants of Neyman's test, which can be graphically represented to give a detailed appraisal of the validity of a model.
-Acceptance regions for subsets of components under the null model can be plotted to sharpen the insight gained from the graphical representation.
-This may help is selecting an adequate GoF test to assess the global fit between the data and the model.
-When, likely, none naturally emerges, the components can be combined to produce a new powerful data driven $\chi^{2}$-type GoF test supplementing the visual assessment with a control of the type I error.
+In the present work, we try to solve these problems by introducing easily interpretable components, different from those in the original $\chi^2$-test and several variants of Neyman's test, which can be graphically depicted on what we call a {\it bar plot} (B-plot) to give a detailed appraisal of the validity of a model.
+This may help in selecting an appropriate GoF test to assess the global fit between the data and the model.
+When, likely, none naturally emerges, the components can be combined to produce a powerful new data driven $\chi^{2}$-type GoF test, (see Section 2.4 for an explanation of the label ``-type''), supplementing the visual assessment with a control of the type I error.
+When the chosen test rejects, acceptance regions for subsets of components under the null model can be plotted and analyzed to sharpen the insight gained from the B-plot about where and why departures seem to occur.

-We start by introducing a function, referred to as the \emph{comparison curve} (\emph{CC}), which is related to existing statistical objects such as PP plots.
-Its evaluation yields components whose statistical properties offer richer insights, when represented on what we call a \emph{bar plot} (B plot), than PP or QQ plots.
-In particular, this first new tool allows to gain some ideas about where (in terms of ranges of quantiles of the model $F_{0}(\cdot\,;\,\beta)$) and to which extent the data contradict the model.
-These components are then shown to be aggregated successive Fourier coefficients of the \emph{comparison density} (see Section 2.3).
-This allows formulating the validity of the model as the vanishing of these coefficients.
+We start by introducing a function, referred to as the {\it comparison curve} (CC), which is related to existing statistical objects such as PP and QQ plots.
+Its evaluation yields components whose statistical properties offer richer insights, when depicted on the B-plot, than these plots.
+In particular, this first new tool allows gaining some ideas about where (in terms of ranges of quantiles of the model $F_{0}(\cdot\,;\,\beta)$) and to which extent the data contradict the model.
+These components are then shown to be estimated successive Fourier coefficients of the {\it comparison density} (see Section~2.3).
 The number of such components can in principle be as large as one chooses.
 Hence a second important task is to derive a way of selecting, in a data driven fashion, their number.
-We introduce a new selection rule to decide on a proper number of components to include in our second tool, a \emph{data driven $\chi^{2}$-type GoF test statistic}.
-Finally, we show how the B plot can be supplemented with acceptance regions for subsets of components to provide more precise indications regarding the compatibility of the data with the null model in some regions of interest.
+We introduce a new selection rule to decide on a proper number of components to include in our second tool, a {\it data driven $\chi^{2}$-type GoF test statistic}.
+Finally, we show how the B-plot can be supplemented with acceptance regions for subsets of components to provide richer indications regarding the compatibility of the data with the null model in some regions of interest.